brandur/sorg/content/drafts/accidental-evangelist.md

 sacrificed to the altar.

-Disastrous pitfalls, vampiric operational overhead, and chronic underdesign are never in the documentation, and often not obvious until you're already waist deep.
+Disastrous pitfalls, vampiric operational overhead, and chronic underdesign are never in the manual, and often not obvious until you're already waist deep.
 By being on the inside of these things, you have access to special insight that other people can't get without fully investing themselves at great expense.

 This isn't to say that we should unduly sling mud, but